 Unfortunately, no known sources tell us whether African Americans were involved in the construction of Old Town Hall.1 From the beginning, clubs and civic organizations used the building as a meeting place.
 Most paid a fee, but in 1799 the borough council allowed the fire companies and the Abolition Society to meet there free of charge, implying that men on the borough council supported abolishing slavery.
-Indeed, at least two council members were active in the abolitionist movement.
+Indeed, at least two council members were active in the abolitionist movement.2

 The basement of Old Town Hall contained jail cells where all prisoners—white and Black, male and female, petty criminals and those accused of egregious offenses—were detained until they could be transferred to the county jail at New Castle.
 There was no heating until 1845, the lighting and ventilation were poor, and the cells were not well constructed.
-The first escape took place in 1818 when a Black man, possibly a freedom seeker, absconded without much difficulty.
+The first escape took place in 1818 when a Black man, possibly a freedom seeker, absconded without much difficulty.3

 Local and national decisions affecting Black Wilmingtonians and those seeking freedom from enslavement were discussed in public meetings at Old Town Hall, including the Missouri Compromise in 1820 and the Fugitive Slave Law in 1850.4 While the Missouri Compromise shaped the extension of enslavement in distant parts of the nation, the Fugitive Slave Law was a more immediate concern for Black Delawareans.

 The Civil War and the adoption of the 13th, 14th, and 15th Amendments to the U.S. Constitution gave African Americans freedom and citizenship and allowed Black men to vote.
 This nationwide change did not have immediate effects at Old Town Hall, but the groundwork had been laid.
 By the end of Old Town Hall’s years as the seat of city government, Black Delawareans sat in the council chamber as elected members.
 Thomas Postles led the way, elected in 1901 and 1905.
 In 1913, John O. Hopkins was elected to his first term.
-He served for 32 years and made the move from Old Town Hall to the then-new City County Building at Rodney Square.
+He served for 32 years and made the move from Old Town Hall to the then-new City County Building at Rodney Square.6

 Old Town Hall was purchased by the Delaware Historical Society in 1917.
 Today, it can be visited during the same hours as for the Delaware History Museum and the Jane and Littleton Mitchell Center for African American Heritage.
-The basement where the cells are located is inaccessible and closed to visitors.